A First Course in Linear Algebra

 On Ben Crowell's site, where he distributes copies of his Light and Matter textbook, he says "Who am I and why should you trust me to tell you about science?"
 So why would you trust me to tell you about linear algebra?
 Especially when there is no publishing house in sight to have put some real money behind this project to manufacture a warehouse full of physical copies of the book.

 I have been teaching undergraduate mathematics since 1978.
 The first six years were at the University of Illinois as a graduate teaching assistant with sole responsibility for my own sections.
 Since 1984, when I received my Ph.D. in mathematics from Illinois, I have taught at the University of Puget Sound, a small liberal arts college which emphasizes excellent teaching, while also valuing the faculty's role as scholars.
-I have taught linear algebra to sophomores on twenty-six occasions (as of December 2006).
+I will have taught linear algebra to sophomores on thirty-nine occasions (as of May 2014).

 You can learn more about me, and my work, by visting my home page.
 The proof is in the pudding.
 Read the book, use it.
 Study the proofs.
 If you come to understand the major ideas and subtleties of linear algebra, then it is doing its job.